flowerinthenight/dlock/README.md

 lock.Unlock
 ```

 A [sample code](https://github.com/flowerinthenight/dlock/tree/master/examples/k8slock) is provided for reference.
-A [deployment file](https://github.com/flowerinthenight/dlock/blob/master/examples/k8slock/k8slock.yaml) is also provided.
+A [deployment file](https://github.com/flowerinthenight/dlock/blob/master/examples/k8slock/k8slock.yaml) is also provided (only tested on GKE).
 It will deploy two pods that will both try to grab the same lock.

 ```bash
 # Deploy to k8s: